 Jim: Now some people are going, oh, whoa, whoa, wait a minute.
 My husband and I, we feel like we were meant for each other.
 Just address them.
 I mean, that's a good thing.
 You want to be in love that way, but the idea that if you took a test and you came up as compatible, somehow that's the only way it can happen.

 Greg: I think the problem is this.
-If I subscribe to this idea that Erin is my quote-unquote "soul mate;" in other words, God chose her from the very beginning of time to just be for me and we had to figure that out and find one another.
-The problem is, is that what happens then when we encounter problems?
+If I subscribe to this idea that Erin is my quote-unquote "soul mate;" in other words, God chose her from the very beginning of time to just be for me and it was … we had to figure that out and find one another, the problem is, is that what happens then when we encounter problems?
 When we encounter difficulties that will happen?
 If my belief is, whoa, God's ordained this; we shouldn't have problems.
 What's wrong?
 What's wrong with you?
 Oh, my goodness, maybe I missed it.
 Maybe I misunderstood.
 Maybe she is really not my soul mate.

 See, the problem is, if I believe that it was all God's doing, then I can just kinda sit back and either God's gonna take care of it, so I don't really have to do much or if there's problems, then I'll say, "Ooh, I missed it."